Estimated reading time: 6 minutes

 I did some speechifying, reminding everyone how it all got started.
 Special thanks to Bob Zaitz, who was the real mastermind of the operation.

-After a half hour, I sat down, and Bob Z spoke about his memories of the initial event.
+After a half hour of talking, I sat down, and Bob Z spoke about his memories of the initial event.
 After being hit with three tomatoes and a whipped cream pie, he was forced to step back, sit down, and stop talking.
+I thought Bob was quite eloquent.
+His sing-song palaver was halfway between rabble-rousing and rapping.
+Next time, we will suggest telepathy.

-I did happen to mention that at the first session five years ago, I got enough courage to place a call to Dr. Côté for the first time.
-After she asked me out to dinner several times, I finally said yes.
-(It DID NOT happen that way, I begged!)
+I did happen to mention that after the first luncheon five years ago, I got enough courage to place a call to Dr. Côté for the first time (a suggestion from Jan Mongel).
+We had our first “date” on July 28th, just a few days later!

 He won the blue ribbon for that afternoon’s speechifying!